-Dr Costantino Grasso is Assistant Professor in Law at Coventry University and Global Module Leader for Corporate Governance and Ethics at the University of London.
+Dr Costantino Grasso is Associate Professor (Reader) in Business and Law at Manchester Law School and Global Module Leader for Corporate Governance and Ethics at the University of London.
 He is an expert in corporate social responsibility, business ethics, corporate governance and financial crime.
 He is also a member of the Society for Business Ethics (USA).

 He has served as a consultant, advisor, and lecturer on topics related to those matters for international organizations as well as national governments, academic institutions, and firms in Europe and North America.

 Dr Costantino Grasso holds a LLB (Hons.), PgD, LLM and PhD in internationalization of criminal law policies and corporate crime.
 Prior to joining Coventry University, he worked as a Senior Lecturer in Business Management and Law at the University of East London and as a Research Associate at Queen Mary, University of London.